ShreeVishal/Mini-Project/README.md

 # Mini-Project
-An Attendance Taking Management System that consists of a mobile, web and server module.
+A course pre-requisite before undertaking my final year project from Universiti Tunku Abdul Rahman (UTAR).
+I was assigned to develop an attendance taking management system that consists of a mobile, web and server module.

 Modules implemented:
 - Mobile Module -> Implements the QR code and OTP method for attendance taking.